Find Grad Schools

 Coordination: Adjusting actions in relation to others’ actions.

-In 2016, there was an estimated number of 1,308,100 jobs in the United States for Teacher Assistant.
+In the United States, there were 1,308,100 jobs for Teacher Assistant in 2016.
 New jobs are being produced at a rate of 8.4% which is above the national average.
 The Bureau of Labor Statistics predicts 109,500 new jobs for Teacher Assistant by 2026.
-The BLS estimates 147,900 yearly job openings in this field.
+There will be an estimated 147,900 positions for Teacher Assistant per year.

 undefined